miércoles, 29 de junio de 2011

 It was a March of rains, of suffocating heat,

-I only thought of candid instant
+I thought only of the candid instant

-to a small farmer with his cheerful song.
+a young montubio with his cheerful song,

-Between music and laughter I thought I heard you.
+amid music and laughter I thought I heard you.

-I remembered that at that time the party was going on,
+I remembered that the party was beginning,

-it was you who hugged the husky pawn
+it was you embracing the burly peón.

 He carried your body, you kissed his skin

-He had your thighs overflowing his hands
+He held your thighs overflowing his hands,

-suddenly both calmed their insane affections
+until suddenly their insane affections calmed,

-While he tousled your silky hair
+While he tousled your silky hair,

-Sweat slipped down your agitated face.
+sweat slid down your agitated face.

-I could not react to that impact
+From the shock I could not react to that vision,

-"A bad dream my life?" ... you asked scared,
+“A bad dream, my love?” you asked in fear,

-The mocking smile of the stocky pawn.
+the mocking smile of the burly peón.

 lunes, 28 de febrero de 2011